Kalenjin Naming System

 The Kalenjin are a Nilotic people living in Kenya.
 They speak Kalenjin language which is spoken in dialects specific to individual contingent tribes and/or sub-tribes.
-The system observes that every name of a person, object or place has a meaning.
-The system has been subject to westernization and attrition to linguistics due to the Kenyan adoption of Swahili language as a lingua-franca and the dynamic view that indigenous languages are provincial and irrelevant.
+Their naming system has been subject to westernization and attrition to linguistics due to the Kenyan adoption of Swahili as a lingua franca and the dynamic view that indigenous languages are provincial and irrelevant.

 Naming is referred to as Kogoochinet-aab Kainaiik.
-Names are referred to as Kainaiik.
+Names are referred to as kainaiik.